christophe-cerin/OnlineML_ESP32/MICROPYTHON-ULAB/Regression/README.md

   <p>  <br></p>

-  The next figures correspond to outcomes of the `batch_SVR.py` Python code, and illustrate different situations and configurations for the parameters of the model.
-Please, refer to the source code.
+  The next figures correspond to outcomes of the `batch_SVR.py` Python code and illustrate different situations and configurations for the model's parameters.
+Please refer to the source code.

  <p>  <br></p>
   <figure>